 What the Claude Code Source Leak Reveals

-This is not a “look what leaked” post.
-I maintain the most comprehensive Claude Code guide on the internet and run 84 hooks, 43 skills, and 19 agents on top of it daily.2 The source leak answered questions I had been reverse-engineering through behavior observation for months.
-What follows is a practitioner’s analysis: what the source reveals about how Claude Code actually works, and what it means for people who build on top of it.
+I am not writing a “look what leaked” post.
+I maintain the most thorough Claude Code guide on the internet and run 84 hooks, 43 skills, and 19 agents on top of it daily.2 The source leak answered questions I had been reverse-engineering through behavior observation for months.
+What follows is a practitioner’s analysis of what the source reveals about how Claude Code actually works, and what the findings mean for people who build on top of it.

-TL;DR: The source confirms that auto mode runs a separate Sonnet 4.6 classifier per tool call (yoloClassifier.ts), bash security has 23 numbered checks suggesting real exploitation incidents (bashSecurity.ts), prompt caching tracks 14 break vectors with sticky latches, multi-agent coordination is implemented entirely as system prompt instructions, and frustration detection uses regex — not LLM inference.
-The guide’s Under the Hood section covers the harness-builder implications.
-This post covers the full anatomy.
+TL;DR: The source confirms that auto mode runs a separate Sonnet 4.6 classifier per tool call (yoloClassifier.ts), bash security has 23 numbered checks suggesting real exploitation incidents (bashSecurity.ts), prompt caching tracks 14 break vectors with sticky latches, multi-agent coordination lives entirely in system prompt instructions, and frustration detection uses regex, not LLM inference.
+The guide’s Under the Hood section covers the builder implications.
+The post below covers the full anatomy.

 Key Takeaways

-- Harness builders: Auto mode costs one classifier inference per tool call.
-Factor this into cost models for autonomous workflows.
-Your PreToolUse hooks complement but don’t replace the built-in 23-check bash validation.
+- For builders: Auto mode costs one classifier inference per tool call.
+Factor the overhead into cost models for autonomous workflows.
+Your PreToolUse hooks complement but do not replace the built-in 23-check bash validation.

-- Power users: Prompt cache is fragile — 14 vectors can break it.
+- For power users: Prompt cache breaks easily across 14 vectors.
 Keep your CLAUDE.md stable within a session.
-If you hit compaction loops, the system halts after 3 failures (it used to waste 250K API calls/day before the circuit breaker).
+If you hit compaction loops, the system halts after 3 failures (the circuit breaker exists because compaction retries once wasted 250K API calls/day).

-- Security researchers: The bash security module’s depth (2,592 lines, Zsh-specific defenses) suggests a history of real exploitation attempts.
+- For security researchers: The bash security module’s depth (2,592 lines, Zsh-specific defenses) suggests a history of real exploitation attempts.
 Every numbered check has a story behind it.

 1. The Auto Mode Classifier

 The key finding: auto mode is not a prompt instruction.
 It is a separate model call.
 Each tool invocation gets evaluated by a Sonnet 4.6 classifier that checks whether the action matches the user’s stated intent, not just whether the command is “safe” in isolation.
-This means auto mode adds one classifier inference per tool call — real latency and real cost.
+Auto mode therefore adds one classifier inference per tool call, introducing real latency and real cost.

 Claude Code exposes five permission modes internally:1